missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Typically, most traffic offenses classified as felonies in Missouri are related to driving while intoxicated (DWIs), especially if the individual is a repeat offender who has been convicted of the same offense more than once within 5 years.
 If the act also causes harm or death to others, it may be classified as a Felony Traffic Violation.

-The State government has stringent laws and penalties for DWI traffic offenses according to sections302.060 302.302, 577.010, and 577.012 of the Missouri Revised Statutes.
+The State government has stringent laws and penalties for DWI traffic offenses according to sections 302.060302.302577.010, and 577.012 of the Missouri Revised Statutes.
 For example, a first offender may be sentenced to up to 6 months in jail, with up to $500 in fine payments and a 30-day license suspension.
 A second offense may attract up to 1 year in jail, with about $1000 in fines and a 1-year license suspension.
 A third offense requires lengthier and more severe penalties.
 The offender may be sentenced to up to 4 years in jail, $5000 fine payments, and a 10-year license suspension.

-Chapter 577 and Section 012 generally categorizes traffic felonies into five classes; Classes A, B, C, D, and E. Most felony traffic violations in the state are classified under the less severe felonies in Class C, D, and E according to the damages caused, repetition of the offense and the length of punishment or sentencing.
+Chapter 577 and Section 012 generally categorizes traffic felonies into five classes; Classes A, B, C, D, and E. Most felony traffic violations in the state are classified under the less severe felonies in Class C, D, and E according to the damages caused, repetition of the offense, and the length of punishment or sentencing.

-Sometimes, a felony traffic violation could be very severe and may be classified under Class A or B felonies in the state.
+Also, driving with a revoked or suspended license is a Class E felony offense in Missouri and may be penalized by up to four years in prison or one year in jail.
+The court can impose a fine of up to $5,000 on the offender.
+Sometimes, a felony traffic violation could be very severe and classified under Class A or B felonies in the state.
 For example, if an individual who has been termed a “habitual offender” commits a Class B felony when charged with a DWI that resulted in the death of a law enforcement officer or emergency personnel.
-This is punishable by a 5–15 years sentence.
+This is punishable by a 5–15-year sentence.

 Also, a class A felony punishable by 10- 30 years in prison may occur when a habitual offender who has been convicted of 4–5 intoxication-related offenses causes the death of an individual in another vehicle or causes the death of 2 or more individuals.